kevincornish/HeckGuide/README.md

 ```
 python manage.py find_allies_by_price 500000 1
 ```
-Scrape the realm starting at the lower boundry stepping through to the upper end
+Scrape the realm starting at the lower boundry of the map, loading 20 chunks and stepping through to the upper end, pick which realm to crawl passing the token argument
 ```
-python manage.py crawl_world
+python manage.py crawl_world 1
 ```